darafferty/rapthor/docs/source/parset.rst

         This can either be `TGSS` to use the `TFIR GMRT Sky Survey`, or `GSM` to use the `Global Sky Model`.

     download_overwrite_skymodel
-        Overwrite any existing skymodel with a downloaded one.
+        Overwrite any existing skymodel with a downloaded one (default is False).

     input_skymodel
         Full path to the input sky model file, with true-sky fluxes (required if automatic download is disabled).